-- s.
-It is stated that in view of the above, the claim of the petitioner that their cogenerating plant is to be exempted from RPO similar to that of renewable power plants becomes untenable as the same is not recognized to be renewable source of supply by MNRE, regulation of TSERC and IREDA.
-Even, the 1st petitioner, which is under the jurisdiction of TSSPDCL, is an obligated entity to fulfil the RPPO Obligation. - t.
+s.
+It is stated that in view of the above, the claim of the petitioner that their cogenerating plant is to be exempted from RPO similar to that of renewable power plants becomes untenable as the same is not recognized to be renewable source of supply by MNRE and RPPO regulation of Commission and IREDA.
+Even, the petitioner which is under the jurisdiction of TSSPDCL is an obligated entity to fulfil the RPPO obligation.

+- t.
 It is stated that all the allegations made by the petitioner that are not specifically dealt with herein are denied and the petitioner is put to strict proof of the same. - u.
-It is prayed the Commission to dismiss the prayer of the petitioner with costs.
+It is prayed the Commission to reject the prayer of the petitioner with costs.

-6. The Commission has heard the parties to the present petition extensively and also considered the material available to it including the order passed by it earlier insofar as compliance of RPPO Regulation, 2018.
+5. The Commission has heard the parties to the present petition extensively and also considered the material available to it including the order passed by it earlier insofar as compliance of RPPO Regulation, 2018.
 The submissions on various dates are noticed below, which are extracted for ready reference.

-Record proceedings dated 25.08.2021:
+Record of proceedings dated 25.08.2021: